tommytran732/tommytran.io/content/contact.md

 ![Matrix](/images/matrix.jpg)

-I highly recommend that you contact me via Matrix, so we could take advantage of their end to end encryption.
-My Matrix is [@tommy:arcticfoxes.net](https://matrix.to/#/@tommy:arcticfoxes.net).
+## Signal

+The best way to contact me is to use [Signal](https://signalapp.com).
+My Signal number is +1 4153666350.
+Note that this number is for Signal only - please do not call or send me SMS/MMS/RCS messages.

+## Matrix

-In case you do not have a Matrix account, you can sign up for one on my homeserver [arcticfoxes.net](https://arcticfoxes.net) or on [matrix.org](https://app.element.io).
-Alternatively, check out [joinmatrix.org](https://joinmatrix.org/servers/) for a list of public homeservers.
-I do not ask for your email address or any personal information for registration on [arcticfoxes.net](https://arcticfoxes.net).
-All you need to provide is a username and password.
+You can also contact me via Matrix.
+My account is [@tommy:arcticfoxes.net](https://matrix.to/#/@tommy:arcticfoxes.net).
+If you do not have a an account, you can sign up for one on my homeserver [arcticfoxes.net](https://arcticfoxes.net).
+I do not ask for your email address or any personal information for registration.

+## Email

 If you prefer to reach out to me via email, my address is contact@tommytran.io.
 You can use my [PGP Key](/tommy.asc) to encrypt the messages.
 Aliases:

 - tommy@privsec.dev
 - tommy@arcticfoxes.net

+## Other Accounts

-I am available on Twitter as well:
+Twitter as well:

 - [@TommyTran732](https://twitter.com/tommytran732)
 - [@PrivSec_Dev](https://twitter.com/privsec_dev)